andyi2it/website/docs/modelserving/nodescheduling/inferenceservicenodescheduling.md

 ### Node Selector + Tolerations
 As described in the [Overview](./overview.md#putting-it-all-together) we can combine node selector/node affinity and tolerations to force a pod to be scheduled on a node and to force a node to only accept pods with a matching toleration.
-Here is an exemple where we want our `transformer` to run on a node with the label `myLabel1=true`, we also want our `transformer` to tolerate nodes with the taint `myTaint1`.
+Here is an example where we want our `transformer` to run on a node with the label `myLabel1=true`, we also want our `transformer` to tolerate nodes with the taint `myTaint1`.
 We want our predictor to run on a node with the label `myLabel2=true`, we also want our `predictor` to tolerate nodes with the taint `myTaint2`.
 ```yaml
 apiVersion: serving.kserve.io/v1beta1
 kind: InferenceService